maloymanna/ai-apps/apps/edge-tts/README.md

 - Improve text parsing with chunking or with Mozilla readability library
 - Add voice and language selectors, speech and pitch controls with a settings option in the UI

-* Note: Edge-TTS has multiple languages, but I could test only those that I speak personally.
+*Note*: Edge-TTS has multiple languages, but I could test only those that I speak personally.*